ratiw/ajaxtable.js/README.md

 Usage
 -----

-Just provide the html table header with column name attribute `col` (with other optional attributes) as a template, then call `ajaxTable` inside your javascript tag for the specific selector.
+Just provide the html table header with column name attribute `data-col` (with other optional attributes) as a template, then call `ajaxTable` inside your javascript tag for the specific selector.

 html
 ```html